 We have also found that the database of places does not always respond well to a secondary address information such as apartment or suite numbers.
 For example, "20 Main Street, Your Town, State" may yield results to select from but "20 Main Street, Apt.
 12, Your Town, State" may not.
 These are uncommon occurrences and there is a way to configure your geo fence even if a list of places to choose from is not displayed.
 Here's how:

 Enter by Latitude/Longitude

-If you happen to know the GPS coordinates of your customer or job site (and believe it or not many of our customers in field services based companies do) - you can simply enter it directly as shown below.
+If you happen to know the GPS coordinates of your site (and believe it or not many of our customers in field services based companies do) - you can simply enter it directly as shown below.

 Enter a Nearby Location that Returns a List of Places to Choose From

-If you are one who has not memorized that the location of your supplier is latitude 32.7440356, longitude -97.3380712 rest easy, there is another way to set your geo fence.
-In the customer:job record, simply enter an address that is close to your customer or job site and that does resolve to a place list for you to select.
+If you are one who has not memorized that the location of your supplier is latitude 32.7440356, longitude -97.3380712 rest easy, there is another way to set your geofence.
+In the site record, simply enter an address that is close to your site and that does resolve to a place list for you to select.
 Click on the closest selection and then click on the pin and drag it to the correct location.
-For example, to create a geo fence for an oil well outside of Alamo, ND enter "Alamo, ND" and then drag the pin to the final desired location on the map.
+For example, to create a geofence for an oil well outside of Alamo, ND enters "Alamo, ND" and then drag the pin to the final desired location on the map.